 Cats are essentially treated on weeks one, three, and five, and left untreated on weeks two and four.

 Both of the FDA-approved brands, Itrafungol (approved for cats) and Sporanox (approved for people), appear to have high bioavailability in cats.
 The human capsules are not absorbed as well in cats and their dosage size will far exceed the needed dose for most cats, making liquid forms more practical and effective.

-In general, if ringworm is found on one cat in a household of multiple cats, all cats should receive administration of itraconazole treatment together at the same time, as an asymptomatic carrier state in one of the cats is always possible.
-Treating one cat and not all may result in a ringworm infection not resolving as expected or being reacquired.
+In general, if ringworm is found on one cat in a household of multiple cats, all cats should receive administration of itraconazole treatment together at the same time.
+An asymptomatic carrier state in one of the cats is always possible.
+Treating just one cat can result in a ringworm infection not resolving as expected or being reacquired.

 Doses for other types of fungal infections can depend greatly on what organism is present and should be up to a veterinarian’s discretion.

 Because ringworm can resemble lots of other skin conditions that are not caused by Microsporum canis, it is very important to always have a diagnosis based on testing by a veterinarian before starting itraconazole.

 Fungal infections can take a long time to treat, often requiring several weeks of medication.
 It is very important to always continue treatment as directed.
 This is true, even if visible hair loss or other lesions on your cat’s skin and fur appear to have resolved.
 Continuing treatment at least one month beyond a negative ringworm culture or PCR is the general standard.

 Compounding medications are very common in veterinary medicine.
 This is because it allows us to provide medical therapy for our animal patients by different dosage routes.
 It also makes dosing easier based on the form of a medication or its flavor.

 However, in the case of itraconazole specifically, it is recommended to not use a compounded form.
 Studies have shown that these forms are far less bioavailable and less effective than FDA-approved brands.